 zwe init command reference for detailed explanation, examples, and parameters.

 zwe init command requires a Zowe configuration file to proceed.
 This configuration file instructs how Zowe should be initialized.
-Please create and review this file before proceeding.
+You must create and review this file before proceeding.
+If you don't have the file already, you can copy from

 To initialize the z/OS system and permissions that Zowe requires, run the following command.